-Though the hit HGTV show “Fixer Upper” is currently airing its fifth and final season, stars Chip and Joanna Gaines aren’t going away anytime soon.
+Though the hit HGTV show “Fixer Upper” has finished airing its fifth and final season, stars Chip and Joanna Gaines aren’t going away anytime soon.

-The couple is slated to appear in a spin-off show next month called “Fixer Upper: Behind the Design.”
+The couple is slated to appear in a spin-off show called “Fixer Upper: Behind the Design.”

 The spin-off show will kick off at 8 p.m.
 ET April 10, according to a press release from Scripps Networks Interactive.